snazzy-d/sdc/README.markdown

 What Can It Compile?
 ====================
 Nothing practical.
-What follows is the a program featuring the most complex features SDC can currently handle.
+What follows is the a program SDC can handle.
+More features have been implemented, but the example file has not been updated.

     module test;